CRMTechnologies/crmtdigital.com/content/insights/acquia-campaign-studio-a-marketing-automation-enthusiast-s-honest-review.md

 author = "Dorina Axhirexha"
 banner_type = "none"
 date = 2021-04-01T10:00:00Z
-description = "Acquia Campaign Studio has been on the market for a while, but it started to hit charts just recently.
-And for a good reason.
+description = "Acquia Campaign Studio has been on the market for a while, but it started to hit charts recently.
+And for good reason.
 This fully featured, customisable tool has become one of our favourites too! " heading = "" highlight_colour = "rgb(55, 26, 190)" image = "https://static.crmtechnologies.com/sites/default/files/Acquia Campaign Studio.jpg"